West African Ebola virus epidemic timeline: October 2014

 USA United States On October 15 a second caregiver for Thomas Eric Duncan tests positive for EVD, 29-year-old nurse Amber Vinson.
 The CDC seeks to track fellow airline passengers on a flight she took from Cleveland a day before being diagnosed (her trip was itself cleared by CDC personnel).
 The U.S. Department of Health and Human Services announced Vinson will be transferred to Emory University Hospital in Atlanta, Georgia.

 Also on October 15, concerns over Amber Vinson's presence on Frontier Airlines flights 1142 and 1143 prompts school closures (two in Solon, Ohio and three in Belton, Texas).
 Furthermore, two pilots and four air stewardesses are put on paid leave "out of an abundance of caution."

-UN UN On October 15 the WHO announces that the death toll for EVD is 4,477, mostly in West Africa, and warns that the infection rate there could reach 5,000 to 10,000 new cases a week in two months if efforts are not stepped up.
+UN United Nations On October 15 the WHO announces that the death toll for EVD is 4,477, mostly in West Africa, and warns that the infection rate there could reach 5,000 to 10,000 new cases a week in two months if efforts are not stepped up.

 Sierra Leone On October 16, the Emergency Operations Center announced two Ebola cases in the Koinadugu district in the far north.
 This marks the arrival of cases in every district in the country.

 US United States On October 16, the fourth medically evacuated case in the US was discharged from Emory University Hospital after being administered serum from a British patient that had successfully completed treatment at a hospital in London.

 Also on October 16, a Maine elementary school teacher who had attended a conference in Dallas is put on 21-day paid leave "out of an abundance of caution."
 Some 135 people are being monitored in Dallas to some degree.

 Spain Also on October 16, Air France flight 1300 was isolated at Barajas International Airport in Madrid after a Nigerian passenger fell ill.

 Senegal On October 17, the EVD outbreak in Senegal is declared over after no new cases were reported in the country for 42 days.

 Belize On 17 October refused landing of a cruise ship containing a Texas worker who handled blood samples of a now deceased Ebola patient, indicating "This decision was made out of preponderance of caution for the welfare of the citizens and residents of Belize."
 It also banned travel from Sierra Leone, Liberia, Guinea and Nigeria.

-UN UN Also on October 17, a leaked WHO draft document admits systemic mistakes in the handling the early stages of the EVD epidemic in West Africa.
+UN United Nations Also on October 17, a leaked WHO draft document admits systemic mistakes in the handling the early stages of the EVD epidemic in West Africa.